The Broadcast Electronic Media Arts (BEMA) Department has a three-fold MISSION:

 Biography is unavailable at this time.

-A.A., University of Maryland (European Division - Munich Campus)
+Associates of Arts (AA) - 1989 University of Maryland (European Division - Munich Campus)

-Professor Antonich has been teaching at CCSF since Fall of 2007.
+Prof. Antonich has been teaching at CCSF since Fall of 2007.

-His interests include: TV, Video, Film, Animation, Editing, Hiking, reading, conversing, computing.
+My interest include: TV, Video, Film, Animation, Editing, Hiking, reading, conversing, computing.

 B.A., Communications (University of California, San Diego); M.A., Radio/Television (San Francisco State University)